 Color profiles can have subtle but noticeable impacts on image rendering.
 A profile will affect how colors and tones are rendered on a fundamental level based on the intent of the engineering.
 Between camera brands, we have different renditions of what “standard” or “portrait” profiles should be, so it's no surprise that Adobe also has their own interpretation of color science.

 Beyond skin tones, where I personally see a lot of differences is in how light sources and highlights are rendered in concert photography.
-Note the red stage lights and the difference in how Adobe Color renders the highlight curve vs the Nikon default and camera matching.
+Note the stage lights behind the subject and the difference in how Adobe Color renders the highlight curve vs the camera matching.

 It's worth noting that options are good.
 If you prefer the camera matching profile, it's a great option to have.
 If you love the default Adobe look, there's no reason to switch.